juniorjukeko/Simple-exhibitors-data-web-scrapping/README.md

-# Simple-exhibitors-data-web-scrapping
+# Exhibitors List with Web Scrapping
-Web Scrapping exercise using Beautifulsoup to get exhibitors data from PARCEL+POST EXPO 2022
+Simple web scrapping project for data entry of exhibitors list from Expo Website